Decipherment of rongorongo: Fanciful decipherments

 At least a score of decipherments have been claimed since then, none of which have been accepted by other rongorongo epigraphers.

 For instance, ethnographer Irina Fedorova published purported translations of the two St Petersburg tablets and portions of four others.
 More rigorous than most attempts, she restricts each glyph to a single logographic reading.
 However, the results make little sense as texts.
 For example, tablet P begins (with each rongorongo ligature set off with a comma in the translation):

 and continues in this vein to the end:

 The other texts are similar.
 For example, the Mamari calendar makes no mention of time or the moon in Fedorova's account:

 which even Fedorova characterized as "worthy of a maniac".

 Moreover, the allographs detected by Pozdniakov are given different readings by Fedorova, so that, for example, otherwise parallel texts repeatedly substitute the purported verb maꞌu "take" for the purported noun tonga "a kind of yam".
 (Pozdniakov has demonstrated that these are graphic variants of the same glyph.)
 As it was, Fedorova's catalog consisted of only 130 glyphs; Pozdniakov's additional allography would have reduced that number and made her interpretation even more repetitive.
 Such extreme repetition is a problem with all attempts to read rongorongo as a logographic script.

 Many recent scholars are of the opinion that, while many researchers have made modest incremental contributions to the understanding of rongorongo, notably Kudrjavtsev et al., Butinov and Knorozov, and Thomas Barthel, the attempts at actual decipherment, such as those of Fedorova here or of Fischer below, "are not accompanied by the least justification".
+All fail the key test of decipherment: a meaningful application to novel texts and patterns.